dfinke/PSNotebookRunner/README.md

 # The Runners

-One jupyter notebook, multiple experiments.
+One PowerShell Jupyter Notebook, multiple experiments.

 Simple experimentation with jupyter, PowerShell `Invoke-ExcecuteNotebook`, and parameters.